 Reason: From the documentation provided and the meetings at the approval visit, the visitors were made aware of the resources that are available to all students on the programme.
-In particular the visitors were made aware of the online resources that would be made available to students as well as some of the physical resources that will be available to students at the University of Bedfordshire (UoB).
+In particular the visitors were made aware of the online resources that would be made available to students as well as some of the physical resources that will be available to students at the education provider.
 In discussion with the programme team the visitors were made aware that the programme team recognise that due to the different areas of the country in which students would be undertaking their placement experience this could potentially lead to a disparity in access to these resources.
-This included potential difficulties in accessing online resources due to placement providers' internet security requirements and also potential difficulty accessing physical resources, such as books, if placements are remote from accessible resources at UoB or comparable institutions.
-The visitors were made aware that it would be a priority of the academic co-ordinators to ensure that the resources provided. particularly on practice placement, would allow students to gain the experience they require in order to successfully complete the programme.
+The visitors were made aware that it would be a priority of the academic co-ordinators to ensure that the resources provided, particularly on practice placement, would allow students to gain the experience they require in order to successfully complete the programme.
 However the visitors could not determine, from the evidence provided, how the policies and processes in place would allow the academic co-ordinators to ensure parity of access to resources for students in all areas of the country.
-In particular the visitors were unclear as to what processes would be enacted to identify if students in the one area of the country lacked access to any resources such as a lack of accessible physical resources or the security requirements of a placement provider restricting access to online resources.
-The visitors were also unclear how these processes would ensure that students' access to resources such as these would be comparable for students in all placement areas and what the team would do to address any issues of comparable access such as these.
+In particular the visitors were unclear as to what processes would be enacted to identify if students in the one area of the country lacked access to any resources compared to students in another area and what the team would do to address an issue such as this.
 The visitors therefore require further evidence to demonstrate how the programme team ensures that all students have access to the resources they require in order to successfully complete the programme.
 They also require further evidence of the policies and processes in place that will enable the academic co-ordinators to ensure that students in all areas of the country will have parity of access to these resources throughout the duration of the programme.